-In 2014 Morgan parted ways with The Lost Brigade and recorded a new solo EP with producer Nate Lockwood that was released the following year.
+Seeking a more introspective sound to his song craft Morgan parted ways with The Lost Brigade in 2014 and recorded a new solo EP that was released independently the following year.
 While The Lost Brigade's sound was indebted to contemporary indie rockers like Wilco and The Decemberists, the “Empathy for Inanimate Objects” EP calls to mind the happier moments of Elliott Smith or the open-ended ponderings of Tom Brousseau.
-Songs like "Lost At Sea" show a truly remarkable ability to craft an atmosphere, with reverb-laden violin by Chicago native Sarah Blick and mournful low-end movement courtesy of Ohio cellist Greg Byers.
-"I believe that a lonely night / is a reason for changing," Matthew sings, and his voice betrays a weary optimism, the sound of one who has seen enough to know what he's talking about.
-However, it's on the fragile, keening "First Day" that Morgan's voice as a songwriter is most plainly heard.
-A gently-building arrangement, with more layers revealing themselves as the song progresses, the wordless chorus supports a painful lyric about the end of a relationship.
 Empathy as a whole was very well received and Morgan garnered his first published reviews and the inclusion in the "Best of 2015" by the Nashville Music Guide.
+A new “Family” band was formed and the empathy tour resulted in venues of greater status including an opening slot for Ben Ottewell (of Gomez) and a chance to debut at Chicago's premiere music club, The Metro.